panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 > The function parameters implicitly default to `undefined`.

 Normally a function that is defined with a specific number of parameters should be invoked with the same number of arguments.
-In such case the parameters get the values you expect:
+That's when the parameters get the values you expect:

 ```javascript
 function multiply(a, b) {